What Does It Really Mean to Work For a Charity?

 Even in this day and age, there’s a huge misconception that charity work means volunteering or running a charity shop.
-Many people don’t know just how much they can contribute to the sector.
-There is plenty to discover and you can find a role that allows you to utilize your skills and make a difference.
+Many people don’t know just how much they can contribute to the sector—or that there’s a range of full-time and part-time paid roles that not only match their skills but also fit around their lifestyle.
+There is plenty to discover, and with literally thousands of charity jobs available at any moment, you’ll be sure to find a role that matches your experience and your expertise.

 The charity sector has a lot to offer.
 Like everyday businesses, charities need Financial, Management, Marketing and IT teams.
-Many charities are willing to recruit people who have a broad range of skills.
+And many charities are willing to recruit people from other sectors who bring a broad range of skills.
 Here are some areas that are particularly important:

-Marketing, Communications & PR – Charities need to spread the word about all of changes that they’re trying to make.
-That’s where marketing and communications comes in.
-From emails to social media, there is always a person behind the messages that you see!
+- Marketing, Communications & PR – Charities need to spread the word about all of the changes that they’re trying to make.
+That’s where marketing and communications come in.
+From emails to social media, there is always a person behind the messages that you see.
 If you have experience in marketing or journalism, this may be the field for you.

 There are also plenty of opportunities in: